stuartherbert/putting-ansible-to-work/how-tasks-work.md

 * _pkg=curl_ and _state=latest_ are parameters for the apt module.
 * __sudo: true__ tells Ansible that this task needs to be run by `root`

-I've compiled a list of valid statements for you; you'll find it later in this chapter.
+I've compiled a list of valid statements for you and what they do; you'll find it later in this chapter.
 </div>

 ## Where Do Tasks Live?